 Cathedra Bitcoin Inc. ("Cathedra", "we", "our" or the "Company") develops and operates high-density compute infrastructure across North America.
 We host bitcoin mining clients across a portfolio of three data centers (30 megawatts total) in Tennessee and Kentucky.
-Additionally, we are a 25% partner in a joint venture that owns and operates a 60-megawatt data center in North Dakota, which also hosts bitcoin miners since its completion in November 2024.
 Cathedra also operates a fleet of proprietary bitcoin mining machines at our own and third-party data centers, producing approximately 400 PH/s of hash rate.
 We are focused on expanding our portfolio of data center infrastructure for high-density compute applications including bitcoin mining and artificial intelligence.
 Cathedra is headquartered in Vancouver, British Columbia, and our shares trade on the TSX Venture Exchange (the "TSXV") under the symbol CBIT and on the OTCQB Venture Market under the symbol CBTTF.
-The Company was incorporated under the Business Corporations Act (Ontario) on July 13, 2011, and our registered and records office is located at 320 - 638 Broughton Street, Vancouver, British Columbia, Canada, V6G 3K3.
+The Company was incorporated under the Business Corporations Act (Ontario) on July 13, 2011, and our registered and records office is located at 170 - 422 Richards Street, Vancouver, British Columbia, Canada, V6B 2Z4.

-These condensed consolidated interim financial statements ("Interim Financial Statements") have been prepared on a going concern basis which contemplates that the Company will continue operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
-These condensed consolidated interim financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.
+These consolidated financial statements ("Financial Statements") have been prepared on a going concern basis which contemplates that the Company will continue operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business.
+These consolidated financial statements do not give effect to adjustments that would be necessary to the carrying values and classification of assets and liabilities should the Company be unable to continue as a going concern.